 - The gross income threshold amounts that determine your filing requirement depend on your income, filing status, and age.
-These thresholds change every year, so you should carefully review the charts in the "Filing Requirements" section of the Form 1040 Instructions of the appropriate tax year.
+These thresholds change every year, so you should carefully review the charts in the "Filing Requirements" section of the Instructions for Form 1040 and 1040-SR of the appropriate tax year.

 - In some special situations, even if your gross income is below the threshold amount for your filing status, you still have a requirement to file.
-See "Chart C - Other Situations When You Must File" in the "Filing Requirements" section of the Form 1040 Instructions for these rules.
+See "Chart C - Other Situations When You Must File" in the "Filing Requirements" section of the Instructions for Form 1040 and 1040-SR (PDF) for these rules.

 - If you're a bona fide resident of one of the U.S territories (Puerto Rico, Guam, the U.S. Virgin Islands, the Commonwealth of the Northern Mariana Islands, American Samoa), you may have different filing requirements.
 Please see Publication 570, Tax Guide for Individuals With Income From U.S. Possessions for additional information.